 What are Personas?

-Personas are fictional character types based on real world needs of customers and shareholders.
+Personas are fictional character types based on real-world needs of customers and shareholders.
 They are invaluable aids in the process of developing new products or services.
 Many fortune 500 companies like Microsoft, Google, Facebook, Twitter many others use personas to launch new products and refine their existing brand offerings.
-Personas are not just for large organizations, they can be especially helpful for start ups and medium sized companies.
-No matter where you are in your company's growth, Personas will not only empower you to make better decision but also refine your business model.
+Personas are not just for large organizations, they can be especially helpful for startups and medium-sized companies.
+No matter where you are in your company's growth, Personas will not only empower you to make better decisions but also refine your business model.